 The holy grail is, then, how can we predict risk effectively?
 This is a huge focus of many research initiatives and is being address at many levels – drug target, molecule, patient, population.
 With the recent flourishing of AI/ML, we’ve seen a blossoming of models to enable risk prediction.

-Pilot paper demonstrates use of NLP for adverse events to feed machine learning
+FDA research demonstrates use of NLP for adverse events to feed machine learning

 Addition of chemical similarity and mechanism of action